 Dr Heather Buchan

 Dr Heather Buchan is a Senior Medical Advisor for the Commission and public health physician who has worked in health policy and medical management roles in New Zealand, the United Kingdom and Australia.

-At the Commission, Dr Buchan undertakes work across a number of programs, primarily with the healthcare variation team or related to embedding safety and quality in health practitioner education.
+At the Commission, Dr Buchan undertakes work across a number of programs, primarily with the Healthcare Variation team and related to embedding safety and quality in health practitioner education.
 She is also Conjoint Associate Professor, School of Medicine and Public Health, University of Newcastle.

 Professor John Turnidge AO